KyrneDev/websocket/README.md

 ## Option 2 - Websocket server handles SSL

 For this method, you will need to know the location of your fullchain ssl certificate for your domain (or the domain that the websocket server will be hosted on) as well as the private key for the same domain.
 Take a moment to locate these files, and copy down the path somewhere.
 If you don't know where these files are, take a look at your Nginx or Apache configurations, they will often have the paths in these files.
 If you use letsencrypt they can be commonly found in the `/etc/letsencrypt/live/your.domain` folder.
-> Note: These files must also be readable by your webserver (usually `www-data`).
+> Note: These files must also be readable by your web server (usually `www-data`).

 ### Step 1 - Portfowarding:

-As you will not being using your webserver to route the traffic, you will need to open a port so visitors of site can connect to the websocket server.
+As you will not be using your webserver to route the traffic, you will need to open a port so visitors of your site can connect to the websocket server.
 If you are running your server on a VPS like DigitalOcean you simply need to execute a command to open the port.
 For Ubuntu run `sudo ufw allow {port}`.
-If you are running your server at home or through a router you control, make sure that port is pointing to your websever.
-You can lookup guides on the internet on how to forward ports for your specific router online.
+If you are running your server at home or through a router you control, make sure that port is pointing to your web server.
+You can look up guides on the internet on how to forward ports for your specific router online.
 > Note: The default port as installed is `2083`.

 If you are using Cloudflare please note that there are only certain ports that are allowed through their network on the basic plan.
 These ports are